MA in Geosciences Areas of Study

-This subdomain is a study of astronomy, geology, meteorology, and oceanography.
+This course is a study of astronomy, geology, meteorology, and oceanography.

-This domain focuses on the following areas in the geosciences: earth systems and functions, earth systems equilibrium, the solar system, the universe, and oceanographic concepts.
+This area of study focuses on the following areas in the geosciences: earth systems and functions, earth systems equilibrium, the solar system, the universe, and oceanographic concepts.

-This subdomain focuses on earth systems structure and functions, earth systems equilibrium, the solar system, the universe, and oceanography.
+This course focuses on earth systems structure and functions, earth systems equilibrium, the solar system, the universe, and oceanography.

-The comprehensive exam will assess the student’s knowledge of the subdomains listed above in General Science Content and Advanced Geosciences Content.
+The comprehensive exam will assess the student’s knowledge of the courses in General Science and Geosciences Content.